CatShape/ioBroker.ecoflow_catshape/README.md

 <br/>object of type device with 4 states: "name", "productName", "online", "quota"

 ### 4. Create ioBroker states
-The adapter creates only the 4 basic states "name", "productName", "online" and "quota".
+Only the 4 basic states "name", "productName", "online" and "quota" are automatically created by the adapter.
 <br/>It is up to you to create more states within the devices.
 <br/>In the state "quota" you see the data provided by the EcoFlow API for your device.
 It comes as a JSON string.
 <br/>You want to use some (or all) of theese property-value pairs as states.
 <br/>Please check out the files in <b>https://github.com/CatShape/ioBroker.ecoflow_catshape/tree/main/doc</b>
 to understand how to set up your states.
 There you find many examples for different EcoFlow products.
 <br/>The mapping between the ioBroker state and the "quota" properties is done in the "native" section of the state-definition.
-<br/>Also refer to the section <b>"How to set up the device states"</b>
+<br/>Also refer to the section <b>"How to set up the device states"</b> below.

 As soon as you create a new read-only state, the adapter will start updating its value.
 No instance restart is needed.
-<br/>If you create or change read-write states, you have to restart the instance in order for the adapter to register value-changes of theese new states!
+<br/>If you create read-write states, you have to restart the instance in order for the adapter to register value-changes of theese new states!

-### 5. Export/save the the ecoflow_catshape object-tree to a JSON file
+### 5. (Optional) Export/save the ecoflow_catshape object-tree to a JSON file
 I recommend that you export/save the complete ecoflow_catshape object-tree to a JSON file.
 <br/>In case you create a new instance of the adapter or you configure a new device, you can easily create your states by adding the object-tree from the (modified) JSON file.